uzma4794/ResumeInLatex/README.md

 3. **Upload to Overleaf**
    - Click on `New Project` → `Upload Project`
-   - Upload the entire folder or just `resume.tex`
+   - Upload the entire folder or just `main.tex`

 4. **Compile**
    - Overleaf will automatically compile the file